 - Avoid processed foods, artificially colored foods, and added sugars.
 The simplest and most effective way to avoid the potential harmful effects of synthetic dyes is to avoid processed foods.
 If you buy an occasional packaged food, check the ingredient list to avoid synthetic dyes and additives.

 - To assure adequate omega-3 fatty acids for brain development, give children a DHA and EPA supplement and feed them omega-3-rich foods (ground flaxseed, hemp and chia seeds, walnuts) regularly.
 For adequate omega-3 fatty acids supplement with at least 400 mg per day eat one tablespoon of ground flaxseed daily and a minimum of one ounce of raw walnuts daily, plus other nuts.

 - Buy organic produce when possible to limit pesticide exposure, especially when buying highly pesticide-laden crops.

-Supplement with GLA (60-100 mg per day); an omega-6 fatty acid found in borage oil and evening primrose oil.
+- Supplement with GLA (60-100 mg per day); an omega-6 fatty acid found in borage oil and evening primrose oil.
 Taking double the recommended dose every other day is also reasonable and effective.
-(I’m having trouble making this a bullet, so please do so)

 - Avoid gluten (from wheat) and/or casein (from dairy products) for children who are sensitive to these proteins.